By Ed Malaker

 Equalizers are one of the most common effects in the Filter category, and you can find an Equalizer almost everywhere that you find a Volume Control.
-It is built into your amp, your mixing board, almost everywhere you look.
-EQs work by using different values of Capacitors to target a certain range of frequencies, and a slider or Volume knob to “Turn Down” (filter to ground) those frequencies.
-Most EQs are passive, meaning they can only turn down the volumåç of the frequencies that they target.
+EQs are built into your amp, your mixing board, and almost everywhere you look.
+They work by using different values of Capacitors to target a certain range of frequencies, and a slider or Volume knob to “Turn Down” (filter to ground) those frequencies.
+Most EQs are passive, meaning they can only turn down the volume of the frequencies that they target.

 A Parametric EQ also uses a capacitor to filter out frequencies but it gives you much more control over those frequencies.
 A band in a Parametric EQ is much more adjustable to your needs and that is why Parametric EQs usually have only one or two bands.
 A Parametric EQ usually has a control that allows you to sweep through a frequency range to select the frequency that you need.
 It also has a control called Q that allows you to select the width of the frequency range.
 It can be very narrow and act like a Notch Filter, or very wide and act like a Tone Control.
 This lower number of Bands allows you to select only the frequencies you need to adjust and leaves the rest of your signal unchanged.
 Take a look at the Orange Two Stroke, or Electro-Harmonix Tube EQ.

 A Shelving EQ is one that adds an equal amount of filtering to all frequencies above or below a certain frequency.
 For example, you might apply a shelving EQ to all of the frequencies below 80hz on a guitar or vocal, to remove low-end rumble, or you might apply shelving to frequencies above 10,000hz of the bass guitar to help remove high-end hiss.
 Shelving Filters are more often found as part of a Graphic or Parametric EQ than on its own.
 Take a look at the Radial Engineering Voco-Loco Effects Switcher.